la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Tara Roth Organization(s) name(s): Make it in LA Organization(s) mailing address(es): '2901 Beach Ave, Venice, CA, 90291' Organization(s) website(s): 'http://makeitinla.org'
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Make it in LA Organization(s) mailing address(es): '2901 Beach Ave, Venice, CA, 90291' Organization(s) website(s): 'http://makeitinla.org'